Safe, Easy 5.0%+ Annual Returns Investing With One Of The UK’s Largest Peer to Peer Lenders! – RateSetter Review + Access & ISA Accounts

 Selling Loans and Withdrawing Capital – RateSetter Review

-RateSetter charges fees for early exit on their loans from 1 to 5 years.
+RateSetter charges fees for early exit on their loans from Plus & Max accounts.

-The fees for the other accounts are as follows:
+The fees for the accounts are as follows:

 RateSetter does not automatically split your loans across multiple borrowers for diversification.
 The RateSetter Provision Fund is there to mitigate the risk of individual borrowers defaulting – if a borrower fails to pay, then the Provision Fund steps in to compensate the Lender.
-That being said, I have noticed funds are typically well diversified anyway, especially in the RateSetter Rolling Market account which typically contains a lot of smaller short term loans.
+That being said, I have noticed funds are typically well diversified anyway, especially in the RateSetter Access Account which typically contains a lot of smaller short term loans.

 Every borrower on the platform has contributed to the Fund: this means that there should be no reason to diversify your loans, because the risk of default is already diversified across all the borrowers and has accumulated in the Provision Fund.